 Most avulsion fractures heal very well without surgical intervention.
 An avulsion fracture occurs when a small chunk of bone attached to a tendon or ligament gets pulled away from the main part of the bone.

 The hip, elbow and ankle are the most common locations for avulsion fractures in the young athlete.

 Treatment typically includes resting and icing the affected area, followed by controlled exercises that help restore range of motion, improve muscle strength and promote bone healing.
 You may need to spend a few weeks on crutches if you have an avulsion fracture around your hip.

-If the bone fragment and main bone are too far apart to fuse naturally, surgery may be necessary to reunite them — particularly for hamstring avulsion fractures.
-Surgery also may be necessary later to remove the painful, fibrous tissue (soft tissue union) that sometimes forms around unhealed fractures.
-In children, avulsion fractures that occur on a growth plate also may require surgery.
+If the bone fragment and main bone are too far apart to fuse naturally, surgery may be necessary to reunite them.
+In children, avulsion fractures that involve the growth plates also might require surgery.

 - Pfenninger JL, et al. Pfenninger and Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, Pa.: Mosby Elsevier; 2011. http://www.clinicalkey.com.
 Accessed Feb.
 24, 2014.

 - Marx JA, et al. Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Feb.
 24, 2014.